Malaysanghvi17/maps-notification-forwarder/README.md

 ## Setup & Usage (For Users)

-Follow these steps to get NavBridge running on your phone.
+Follow these steps to get the Android App running on your phone.

 #### 1. Install the App
--   Go to the [**Releases**](https://github.com/your-username/NavBridge/releases) page of this repository.
+-   Go to the [**Releases**](https://github.com/Malaysanghvi17/maps-notification-forwarder/releases) page of this repository.
 -   Download the latest `.apk` file.
 -   Open the file on your Android device and install it.
 You may need to grant permission to "Install from unknown sources".